Things To Do In Vientiane, Laos

 Street food in Vientiane and authentic Lao cuisines include Baguettes (due to the French rule).
 There are many other cuisines as well, including Indian (and Bangladeshi) restaurants serving South Asian food.

-Best place to eat street food in Vientiane is the Night market along the Mekong river.
+Best place to eat street food is the Night market along the Mekong river.

 Where to stay in Vientiane: